Where is our water?

 - Theodore Roosevelt

 The state must supply me with my needs must change to I will make my home resilient and provide for my own requirements.
-As far as water is concerned, the cost of collection and storage at home is not a massive investment.
+As far as water is concerned, the cost of collection and storage at home are not a massive investment.

 Just as important as the water itself is, let us not forget to reflect on the quality; that has certainly regressed too.